chauhansarthakiitd/LBM/README.md

 Contributing
 Contributions to improve the simulation or visualization are welcome.
 Please feel free to fork the repository, make changes, and submit a pull request.

+## Citing

+Please cite this github account if you find this repo useful.